gt-webdev/chrome-extension-starter/README.md

-Tomato is a Pomodoro timer extension developed to introduce chrome extensions during a GT WebDev presentation.
+This is a starter folder for creating chrome extensions with 1 popup page.